Let’s just say it up front – Athena isn’t your “easy” dog.

 Since this sweet little BT-mix’s adoption listing was first shared, there have been some things we’d like to update you on.

+Athena has moved from Nova Scotia to Québec.
 Athena has been working with a wonderful local positive-reinforcement trainer, and she’s making steady progress.
-We’re also working with our veterinary team to explore supplements and medications that may help ease her anxiety when she’s left alone, as well as support her continued training outside the home.
+We've also worked with our veterinary team to explore medications to help ease her anxiety when she’s left alone, as well as support her continued training outside the home.
 She still reacts to dogs she meets on walks, but with ongoing guidance and support we’re optimistic about her ability to improve.

 One big win: Athena is no longer a picky eater!
 After her much-needed dental procedure, she now happily finishes her meals without the pain that once made mealtimes less enjoyable.

-Athena has been waiting since March for a home to call her own.
-So we’re going to try casting a wider net – fitting, for a dog in Halifax’s harbour city – and offer the possibility of transportation outside of Nova Scotia for the right family.
+Athena has been waiting since March 2025 for a home to call her own.
+So we’re going to try casting a wider net – fitting, for a dog originating in Halifax’s harbour city – and offer the possibility of transportation to the right family.

 This little girl has already overcome so much and given so much of her heart.
 Now she’s simply waiting for someone to open theirs in return – to give her the forever home she’s been dreaming of all along. ❤️